ifeelrobbed/uoscripts/README.md

 ![Imgur](https://i.imgur.com/EtY8UQi.jpg)

+Install the Classic Client, making sure you install it to:

+C:\Program Files (x86)\Electronic Arts\Ultima Online Classic

-Install the Classic Client, **let it patch fully**, then close it.
+Once installed, **let it patch fully**, then close it.
 This may take awhile.